McLarenCollege/foundations_public/object-diagram-expression-trace-abcd.md

-Draw the Object Diagram and expression trace and Guess the output for the following piece of code:
+Draw an Object Diagram for the following code.
+Dont forget to step through the code and update the Object Diagram as you go

 ```js
 let a = 3;